rjankovic/bifabrik/docs/tutorial/dst_table.md

 Creating partitions in your lakehouse tables can improve performance and help you handle large volumes of data.
 Create partitions on the columns that are frequently used in joins or filters.

-You can set pertitions for a specific table using the `partitionByColumns` setting.
+You can set partitions for a specific table using the `partitionByColumns` setting.
 This can be either an array or a comma-separated string of column names.

 ```python
 import bifabrik as bif